Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Create comment

 This endpoint creates a comment to a post.
+N.B:The media field is optional meaning a comment can be made with or without a media attached but however, a comment MUST have a body text

 **Endpoint:**`/post/comment/`